cmpnd-ai/dspy-cli/examples/discord-mod/src/discord_mod/readme.md

 ## Building the gateway

-The most complex part is integrating with Discord.
+The most complex part is integrating with Discord and implementing the business logic for taking actions based on the LLM outputs.

 There are two main ways that we can build this bot:
 1. Realtime streaming